Gloria Groove: Artistry and public image

-Daniel defines the "Gloria Groove" persona as "half drag, half rapper", and Groove's compositions vary from soul, trap, R&B, and Brazilian funk.
-The singer is also known for performing and singing both as "male rapper" and a "female queer"; for example, the singer does this in the music videos for "Dona", "Império", "Bumbum de Ouro", and "Apaga a Luz".
-As a "queer, effeminate, a non-white drag queen.", Groove's career as a singer is a way to "use my own voice to point out what's wrong [in Brazil]".
-Since the first song, "Dona", Groove showed this feature with sarcastic lines such as "Oh My Lord / What animal is that? / Nice to meet you, my name is art, darling".
+Daniel defines the "Gloria Groove" persona as "half drag, half rapper", with musical compositions that vary from soul and trap to slower R&B and uptempo Brazilian funk.
+The singer is also known for performing in drag while singing both "male rapper" parts and "female queer" vocal sections; this is seen in several music videos, including for "Dona", "Império", "Bumbum de Ouro", and "Apaga a Luz".
+As a "queer, effeminate, non-white drag queen", Groove's has stated that to be a singer is a way to "use my own voice to point out what's wrong [in Brazil]".
+Since the first song, "Dona", Groove showed this juxtaposition with sarcastic and ironic lyrics, such as "Oh My Lord / What animal is that? / Nice to meet you, my name is art, darling".
 The singer aims to represent the LGBT community: "My music hopes to signify the existence of thousands of LGBTIQ people—our music becomes a platform of love and self-acceptance."

-Groove was influenced by hip hop since during the childhood; the singer appreciated male rappers, such as Usher, but the main inspiration to sing comes from female rappers, including Lil' Kim, Missy Elliott, Nicki Minaj, Karol Conká, and Flora Matos.
+Groove was influenced by hip hop since childhood in the early 2000s; the singer appreciated male performers and vocalists, including Usher, but the main inspiration to sing came from female artists, including Lil' Kim, Missy Elliott, Nicki Minaj, Karol Conká, and Flora Matos.
 At first, Groove did not intend to be labeled as a "drag rapper", but later thought it could be something that differentiates the singer's work.
-While O Proceder was considered to be mostly a rap work, it already included songs that mix rap and pop as "Muleke Brasileiro", also said to be a "Reggaeton-like song".
-The following song, "Bumbum de Ouro", was deemed entirely pop with a funk inspiration.
-The singer did it consciously, hoping to achieve a wider public and it was meant to be the kickoff for the release of a pop-focused album.
+While O Proceder was considered to be mostly a rap work, it already included songs that mix rap and pop, such as "Muleke Brasileiro", which was said to be a "reggaeton-like song".
+Groove's second single, "Bumbum de Ouro", was deemed entirely pop with a funk Carioca inspiration.
+The singer did this consciously, hoping to achieve a wider fanbase, and it was meant to be the kickoff for the release of a pop-focused album.

-Groove has been described as LGBT "idol" by Brazilian media.
+Groove has been described as an LGBT "idol" by Brazilian media.
 The singer was featured in "Rain Power", a photo essay published in the August 2017 issue of the Brazilian edition of Vogue magazine.
-Despite this label, Groove's songs have also been popular among the non-LGBT public.
-Gloria identifies as non-binary.
+Despite this image, Groove's songs have also become quite popular among the general, non-LGBT public, and the singer has performed on various live music programs in Brazil, such as Musica Boa Ao Vivo.
+Groove identifies as non-binary.